mdaniyalk/neural-network-scratch/README.md

 2. Add huber loss
 3. Add metrics
 4. Add parallelism using joblib and numba
-5. Check the LSTM, GRU, and Conv1D layers
+5. Check the LSTM, and Conv1D layers